jfoucher/Mailocal/README.md

   - port: 2525
   - No user and no password
 - You can now view any emails you receive by opening http://localhost:8000 in your browser

+The SMTP runs on port 2525 by default.
+Pass the `--port` option to use another one, like this: `php bin/console email:server --port=587`

 # Warning